atk4/book/en/model/core.rst

 Core Concepts
 =============

-Before I continue explaining all the other features and capabilities of the model in Agile Toolkit, you would need to understand some of the core concepts and terminology used by the framework:
+Before continuing with explanation of all the other features and capabilities of the model in Agile Toolkit, you would need to understand some of the core concepts and terminology used by the framework: